sapegin/sapegin.me/src/content/blog/naming.md

 const MEDIUM = 'medium';
 ```

-These constants are related — they define different values of the same scale, size of something, and likely could be used interchangeably.
+These constants are related — they define different values of the same scale, size of something, and are likely to be used interchangeably.
 However, it’s not clear from the names that they are related.
 We could add a suffix:

 ```js
 const SMALL_SIZE = 'small';